GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx10.rst

     :header: "Counter Name", "Usage", "Brief Description"
     :widths: 15, 10, 75

-    "VsGsVerticesIn", "Items", "The number of unique vertices processed by the VS and GS."
-    "VsGsPrimsIn", "Items", "The number of primitives passed into the VS and GS."
     "GSVerticesOut", "Items", "The number of vertices output by the GS."
-    "VsGsVALUInstCount", "Items", "Average number of vector ALU instructions executed for the VS and GS in a VS-[GS-]PS pipeline.
-Affected by flow control."
-    "VsGsSALUInstCount", "Items", "Average number of scalar ALU instructions executed for the VS and GS.
-Affected by flow control."
-    "VsGsVALUBusy", "Percentage", "The percentage of GPUTime vector ALU instructions are being processed for the VS and GS."
-    "VsGsVALUBusyCycles", "Cycles", "Number of GPU cycles where vector ALU instructions are being processed for the VS and GS."
-    "VsGsSALUBusy", "Percentage", "The percentage of GPUTime scalar ALU instructions are being processed for the VS and GS."
-    "VsGsSALUBusyCycles", "Cycles", "Number of GPU cycles where scalar ALU instructions are being processed for the VS and GS."

 PreTessellation Group
 %%%%%%%%%%%%%%%%%%%%%